-A maximum of 75% of the portfolio market value may be invested in Federal Instrumentalities.
+A maximum of 90% of available funds may be invested in Federal Instrumentalities.

-A maximum of 20% of the portfolio market value may be invested in any one issuer.
+A maximum of 25% of available funds may be invested in any one issuer.

-The maximum length to maturity for an investment in any Federal Instrumentality security is five (5) years from the date of purchase.
+The maximum length to maturity for an investment in any Federal Instrumentality security is three (3) years from the date of purchase.

-E. Interest Bearing Certificates of Deposit, Demand Deposit Accounts, Saving Accounts, NOW Checking Accounts or Money Market Accounts
+- E. Interest Bearing Certificates of Deposit, Saving Accounts, NOW Checking Accounts or Money Market Accounts - 1.
+Purchase Authorization

-The Investment Officer and Investment Manager may deposit public funds in non-negotiable interest bearing certificates of deposit, (including through the Certificate of Deposit Account

-Registry Service, or CDARS), demand deposit accounts, savings accounts, NOW checking accounts and money market accounts in banks organized under the laws of this state and/or in national banks organized under the laws of the United States and doing business and situated in the State of Florida, provided that such banks are Qualified Public Depositories ("QPD"s) and any such deposits are secured by the Florida Security for Public Deposits Act, Chapter 280, Florida Statutes.
-OPDs are confirmed by the Florida Chief Financial Officer and the Florida Department of Financial Services and the list of current OPDs can he obtained https://www.myfloridacfo.com/division/treasury/collateral-management.
+The Investment Officers may invest and deposit public funds in non-negotiable interest bearing certificates of deposit, savings accounts, NOW checking accounts and money market accounts in banks organized under the laws of this state and/or in national banks organized under the laws of the United States and doing business and situated in the State of Florida, provided that such banks are qualified public depositories and any such deposits are secured by the Florida Security for Public Deposits Act, Chapter 280, Florida Statutes.

-A maximum of 75% of the portfolio market value may be invested in non-negotiable interest bearing deposits secured by the Florida Security for Public Deposits Act, Chapter 280, Florida Statutes, as described herein.
+A maximum of 100% of available funds may be invested in non-negotiable interest bearing investments secured by the Florida Security for Public Deposits Act, Chapter 280, Florida Statutes, as described herein.

-A maximum of 20% of the portfolio market value may be deposited with any one financial institution, except for deposits with the City's primary treasury depository institution or deposits in the CDARS program.
+A maximum of 15% of available funds may be deposited with any one issuer, except for investments with the City's depository institution.

-4. The maximum maturity on any deposit shall be no greater than five (5) years from the date of purchase.

-F. Repurchase Agreements

-- a.
-The Investment Officer and Investment Manager may enter into repurchase agreements composed of only those investments authorized in Section XII.
-B, C, and D. All financial institutions are required to sign the City's Master Repurchase Agreement prior to the execution of a repurchase agreement transaction.
-The agreement must specify that it is governed by the laws of the State of Florida, and it must be approved as to form and legal sufficiency by the City Attorney. - b.
+- 4. The maximum maturity on any certificate shall be no greater than three (3) years from the date of purchase. - F. Repurchase Agreements - 1.
+Purchase Authorization - a.
+The Investment Officers may invest in repurchase agreements composed of only those investments authorized in Section XII.
+B, C, and D. All firms are required to sign the City's Master Repurchase Agreement prior to the execution of a repurchase agreement transaction.
+The agreement must specify that it is governed by the laws of the State of Florida, and it must be approved as to form and legality by the City Attorney. - b.
 A third party custodian with whom the City has a current custodial agreement shall hold the collateral for all repurchase agreements with a term longer than one (1) business day.
-Overnight repurchase agreement collateral for the City's "Sweep Accounts", if any, shall be held at the City's custodial or safekeeping institution.
-A clearly marked receipt that shows evidence of ownership must be supplied to the Investment Officer and retained for all repurchase agreements that are not overnight sweep accounts. - c.
-Securities authorized for collateral must have maturities under ten (10) years and have market value for the principal and accrued interest equal to at least 102 percent of the value and for the term of the repurchase agreement.
-Immaterial short-term deviations from 102 percent requirement are permissible only upon the approval of the Investment Officer.
+Overnight repurchase agreement collateral for the City's "Sweep Accounts", if any, shall be held at the City's depository bank which must be a State Qualified Public Depository.
+A clearly marked receipt that shows evidence of ownership must be supplied to the City Treasurer and retained for all repurchase agreements that are not overnight sweep accounts.

+- c.
+Securities authorized for collateral must have maturities under ten (10) years and have market value for the principal and accrued interest equal to at least 102 percent of the value and for the term of the repurchase agreement. - 2.
+Portfolio Composition

-A maximum of 20% of the portfolio market value may be invested in repurchase agreements.
+A maximum of 20% of available funds may be invested in repurchase agreements excluding one (1) business day agreements and overnight sweep agreements.

-A maximum of 10% of the portfolio market value may be included in a repurchase agreement with any one institution.
+A maximum of 10% of available funds may be invested with any one institution, except investments with the City's depository institution.